swtv-kaist/cs492-fall23/README.md

 - Students will learn formal semantics of a target system w.r.t. communication and concurrency through process algebraic framework.
   - Particularly, students will learn how to define/prove **correctness** of a target system in various ways.

 - Students will learn model checking techniques that automatically and exhaustively generate and explore a large state space of a target program.
-  - Students will learn how verification engines such as SAT/SMT solvers works.
+  -  This class guides students to learn the underlying verification engine of such techniques/tools such as SAT/SMT solvers.

 - This class focusses on  **practical applications** of model checkers by applying open-source model checkers such as CWB-NC, Spin, NuSMV, CBMC, and so on.
-Also, it guides students to learn the underlying fundamental algorithms of such techniques/tools to improve the performance of formal modeling and verification.

 ## Course Schedule